-Country of Origin Labeling (Standard 1.2.11)
+Country of Origin Labeling

 All packaged and some unpackaged food sold in Australia must be accompanied by country of origin information.
 For packaged food, the information must be included on the label of the food.
 For unpackaged food, the information can be written on a sign nearby the food.
-Some unpackaged foods may also have labels, a piece of fruit, for example, may have a sticker on it.
-For further information see: http://www.foodstandards.gov.au/consumer/labelling/coo/Pages/default.aspx
+Some unpackaged foods may also have labels such as a piece of fruit, which may have a sticker on it.